-Leica CL versus Olympus E-M10 II
+Leica CL vs Olympus E-M10 II

-The Leica CL (Typ 7323) and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in November 2017 and August 2015.
+The Leica CL (Typ 7323) and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in November 2017 and August 2015.
 Both the CL and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a Four Thirds (E-M10 II) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Olympus provides 15.9 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is somewhat smaller (3 percent) than the Leica CL.
 Moreover, the E-M10 II is slightly lighter (3 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the E-M10 II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Olympus E-M10 II||120 mm||83 mm||47 mm||390 g||320||n||Aug 2015||649||ebay.com|

 |5.||Fujifilm X-A3||117 mm||67 mm||40 mm||339 g||410||n||Aug 2016||399||ebay.com|